jacobwilliams/quadpack/README.md

 * Some typos have been corrected in the comments.
 * General code cleanup and formatting.
 * Added automated unit testing in GitHub CI.
 * The separate routines for single and double precision versions have been eliminated.
-The library now exports a single (`real32`), double (`real64`) and quadruple (`real128`) precision interface using the same code by employing an preprocessing scheme.
+The library now exports a single (`real32`), double (`real64`) and quadruple (`real128`) precision interface using the same code by employing a preprocessor scheme.

 Note that this version includes the recent (Oct 2021) updates (see [here](https://github.com/scipy/scipy/issues/14807) and [here](https://github.com/scipy/scipy/pull/14836)) reported by the Scipy project.